 1. We usually do not accept insurance assignment.
 Treatment sessions are $225 and 50 minutes long, payable at the beginning of the session.

-2. I request a 10 session commitment in order to give the biofeedback treatment a good chance of working.
-There is an 85% chance that in this amount of time the treatment will show result in improvement of your symptoms.
-The sessions should be once per week and be as consistent as possible.
+2. There is a 10 session commitment in order to give the biofeedback treatment a good chance of working.
+There is an 85% chance that in this amount of time the treatment will result in improvement of your symptoms.
+Sessions should occur once per week and be as consistent as possible.

 For more information about biofeedback for migraines please visit Biofeedback for Migraines.

 The Brain Clinic is one the few clinics in New York City that offers biofeedback for Migraines.

 Adult migraines affect more than 10% of the population, with women three times more likely to experience their burdening effects than men (NINDS, 2012).
 Most professionals believe that migraines cannot be "cured" since the exact pathophysiology is unknown.
 However, experts have been very successful in using biofeedback to treat migraines.
 In many cases, eight sessions can result in a significant reduction, or even an amelioration of migraines.

 Biofeedback treatment for migraines and other headaches works to reduce the frequency, intensity and duration of migraines and has been known to be helpful for several decades.
 The treatment sessions include electromyography (EMG) training, relaxation therapy, cognitive behavior therapy and combined emg/relaxation therapy.
 The latest treatment consists of using both heart rate variability training and hemoencephalography (HEG) biofeedback.